What Is Risk Assessment in SMS

 - A letter that corresponds to the Severity of most likely negative outcomes; and

-- A composite that combines probability and severity.
+- The composite "risk index" that combines probability and severity.

-Risk assessments are generally performed by the responsible safety manger, but depending on the organization, they might be performed by:
+Risk assessments are generally performed by the responsible safety manger, but depending on the organization and the context, they might be performed by:

 - Safety team;